pottekkat/personal-website/content/daily/4-4-22-apache-apisix-has-a-lot-of-plugins.md

 ---
-title: "#91 Apache APISIX Has a Lot of Plugins - Monday, 4th April 2022"
+title: "#91 Apache APISIX Has a Lot of Plugins"
 layout: "daily-theme"
 date: 2022-04-04T22:28:08+05:30
 draft: false